stackb/scala-gazelle/README.md

 The `protobuf` providers works in conjuction with the [stackb/rules_proto](https://github.com/stackb/rules_proto) gazelle extension.

-That extension parses proto files and supplies imports for proto `message`, `enum`, and `service` classes.
+That extension parses proto files and supplies scala imports for proto `message`, `enum`, and `service` classes.

-To resolve scala dependencies to proto rules, enable as follows:
+To resolve scala dependencies to protobuf rules, enable as follows:

 ```bazel
 gazelle(